 Dark night-time skies are considered a normal way of life on Coll, and their quality and value are recognised by the vast majority of residents.

-There is also a very strong conservation ethos on Coll and a recognition that we need to preserve and protect our rare and unique environment of peace and tranquillity.
+Coll also a very strong conservation ethos and a recognition that we need to preserve and protect our rare and unique environment of peace and tranquillity.
 Indeed, these unique characteristics can attract tourists to the island, thus supporting local businesses and the community as a whole.

 For more information please visit Dark Skies on Coll – the website is now live!